Contrast-Security-OSS/docs/content/user/vulns/ManageVulns.md

 ## Delete Vulnerabilities

-To delete one or more vulnerabilities, select the checkbox(s) in the grid row(s), and click the trash can icon in the action bar above the grid.
+To delete one or more vulnerabilities, select the checkboxes in the grid rows, and click the trash can icon in the action bar above the grid.
 You can also delete a single vulnerability by clicking the arrow in the grid row, and then selecting the trashcan icon in the dropdown menu.

 <a href="assets/images/Vulnerability-delete.png" rel="lightbox" title="Delete vulnerabilities"><img class="thumbnail" src="assets/images/Vulnerability-delete.png"/></a>